Tiamarth/MetaLists/lists/virtual_assistants.md

 Google Assistant is Google's virtual assistant and is shipped with their phones and tablets.
 She's also available on iOS and in Lenovo's [Smart Clock](https://www.lenovo.com/us/en/smart-clock) and Google's [Nest Cam IQ.](https://store.google.com/us/product/nest_cam_iq?hl=en-US&GoogleNest&gclid=EAIaIQobChMIy6Lz3afa3gIViKDsCh1bjQPEEAAYASAAEgJhTvD_BwE&gclsrc=aw.ds)

-Now let's have a moment of silence to remember the ancestors of these technologies - Clippy, Rover, and Bonzi Buddy.
+Now let's have a moment of silence to remember the ancestors of these technologies - Clippy, Rover, Paddy, and Bonzi.
 RIP, fellas.

 ## FAQ
 Preemptive responses to likely FAQs: